IArveyI/Rainfall-maps-in-northeastern-Mexico-a-space-time-interpolation-approach-through-Kriging-and-Hurst/README.md

   <img width="540" height="722" src="Images/Figure-9.png">
 </p>
 <p align="center">
-    <em>Fig. 9 - Experimental variograms of rainfall values (left) and Hurst exponent (right) fitted to spherical, Gaussian and spherical models.  </em>
+    <em>Fig. 9 - Experimental variograms of rainfall values (A) and Hurst exponent (B) fitted to spherical, Gaussian and spherical models.  </em>
 </p>

 With these variograms, it was decided to apply Ordinary Kriging for theoretical exponential and Gaussian model variograms.
 Fig.10 shows the interpolated maps for each variable.